Hary309/hry-core/README.md

 ## Features

-- UI and rendering based on Dear ImGui
+- UI and custom rendering based on Dear ImGui (supports DirectX 11 and OpenGL renderer)

 - Easy API for creating settings and keybinds